 The procession of impulses, which is the electrical record of all the tiny sections of the picture, is fed into the electron gun.
 It is the gun's supply of ammunition -just as a machine gun is fed a steady procession of bullets.
-As each impulse enters the "firing chamber" of the electron gun, it is shot out of the gun and down the tube toward the screen.
+As each impulse enters the "firing chamber" of Magic at Your Fingertips the electron gun, it is shot out of the gun and down the tube toward the screen.